Maya Usova: Career

 From 2002 to 2004, Usova was an assistant coach to Tatiana Tarasova and Platov, working with Galit Chait / Sergei Sakhnovsky and Shizuka Arakawa.
 She has coached at the Igloo in Mt.
 Laurel, New Jersey and Odintsovo, near Moscow.
 She is an International Technical Specialist for Russia.

 Personal life

 Usova and Zhulin were married in 1986 but later divorced.
 Zhulin claimed that their marriage was a sham to get a free apartment from the Soviet government, though Usova denied this claim.
+Following their personal and professional breakup, Usova was hospitalized for depression and contemplated suicide.
+She told the Washington Post, "I have 15 times {been treated for} depression.
+So many days when I cry....
+All of my problems was my old partner."
 Zhulin apologized in a subsequent article.

 Usova and Oksana Grishuk had one of the most infamous and widely covered rivalries in figure skating.
 Usova punched Grishuk and smashed her head into a counter at a Spago restaurant in Los Angeles in 1992, when she caught Grishuk dining with her husband and partner Zhulin.
+The rivalry resurfaced in 1997 when Usova, then without a partner, relocated to Grishuk's training rink.
+Grishuk accused her of attempting to steal her partner Evgeny Platov, and distract from her Olympic preparations by blocking her entrance to the rink while smoking cigarettes.

 Usova is remarried to a Russian professor in medicine, Anatoly Orletsky.
 In 2010, she gave birth to their daughter, Anastasia.
 Off the ice, she has appeared in several Marlboro advertisements in Russia.